Explore the awesome features of our plagiarism checker

-Instead of pointing just a similarity score, we offer you many more scores to evaluate the paper.
+Instead of relying on just a similarity score, we offer you many more scoring types to evaluate your paper.

 All reports are provided with a similarity score.
-This score shows how many similarities are in your documents.
+This score shows how many similarities exist in your documents.

-The similarity score is counted by diving the number of matched words by the number of total words.
+The similarity score is counted by dividing the number of matched words by the number of total words.

 This score shows you the risk of plagiarism in your document.
 This score, in general, evaluates the size of similarities.
 The bigger the block of similarity is, the bigger is the risk of plagiarism.

 For instance, let’s take a 100-page paper with only 1% of similarity.
-If all the similarities will be concentrated on one page only, our plagiarism risk score will show the highest value.
+If all the similarities are concentrated in one page only, our plagiarism risk score will show the highest value.
 You will be alerted on possible plagiarism instances with low similarity value.

 Our research has shown that this feature detects plagiarism with an accuracy of 94%.

-Paraphrasing is the increasing method of plagiarizing.
-To deal with paraphrasing, we added a paraphrasing score.
+Paraphrasing is an increasingly popular type of plagiarism.
+To deal with it, we added a paraphrasing score.

 This score shows what part of the text is rewritten.

-The paraphrase score usually is between 1% and 8%.
+The paraphrase score usually ranges between 1% and 8%.
 A high paraphrase score may signal plagiarism.
-Be aware of the high paraphrasing score.
+Be wary of a high paraphrasing score.

-Citing is what consists of a good paper.
-However, some good citations might just be a part of the bigger block of similarity.
+Citing is crucial to a good paper.
+However, some good citations might just be part of a bigger block of similarity.

 For such cases, we have introduced the concept of improper citations.

-The improper citations show how many citations are just parts of bigger similarities there are in the document.
+The improper citations show how many citations are just parts of bigger similarities in the document.

 Citations are part of every paper.
 Citing other documents adds credibility to the paper.